 - Registry software may display dates in the traditional manner or in the interoperable format.
-Consult your software vendor for specific data entry instructions. - Depending on the registry software, the date flag codes may be applied in the background and may not be apparent to the registrar. - Since only actual known dates are entered in interoperable date items, the date flags are used to explain the reason the date data item is blank. - Traditional dates are displayed in MMDDCCYY form, with 99 representing unknown day or month portions, and 9999999 representing a completely unknown date.
-In traditional form, some dates also permit 88888888 or 00000000 for special meaning. - o Interoperable dates are displayed in CCYYMMDD form, with the unknown portions of the date filled with blank spaces.
-If a date is entirely blank, an associated date flag is used to explain the missing date.
+Consult your software vendor for specific data entry instructions. - Traditional dates are displayed in MMDDCCYY form, with 99 representing unknown day or month portions, and 99999999 representing a completely unknown date.
+In traditional form, some dates also permit 88888888 or 00000000 for special meaning. - Interoperable dates are displayed in CCYYMMDD form, with the unknown portions of the date filled with blank spaces.
 An allowable date must contain the year.

-Description Traditional Date Interoperable Date Date Flag
+Description Traditional Date Interoperable Date

-Full date known MMDDCCYY CCYYMMDD Blank
+Full date known MMDDCCYY CCYYMMDD

-Month and year known MM99CCYY CCYYMMbb Blank
+Month and year known MM99CCYY CCYYMMbb

-Year only known 9999CCYY CCYYbbbb Blank
+Year only known 9999CCYY CCYYbbbb

-Unknown date 9999999 bbbbbbbb 10, 11, 12, or 15
+Unknown date 99999999 bbbbbbb

 b= blank